JohnTerragnoli/ECE382_Lab03/README.md

 A screenshot was then taken of from farther out so that the time the reset was actively low could be measured.
 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/Reset%20Measure.JPG "Reset up Close")

 As evident from the screenshot above, the reset signal was low for about 18.64us.
+It is hard to tell but at the M2 marker is when the reset signal changes.
+It happens so quickly, compared to the length of time recorded, that its change can hardly be seen without zooming in.
+That is the reason for the first picture.

 ##Writing Modes
 The operations AND, OR, and XOR were done on the images below.
 A black square is a 1 and a blank square is a zero.
 When an image is compared with another image using one of the three operations just mentioned, each corresponding bit undergoes the same operation.
 The result is then stored in a corresponding chart on a third grid.